Rooyca/obsidian-api-request/docs/docs/en/codeblocks.md

 # 👨🏻‍💻 Codeblocks

 The `codeblock` is a versatile block that can be used to write code in different languages.
-In this case, we will use it to make requests.
+In this case, we will use it to make API requests.

 ## 🏳️ Flags

-Flags are the way to specify the parameters of our request and also the format in which we want our response.
+Flags are the way to specify the parameters of our request.

 | Flag         | Default  |
 | ------------| ---------|